 The museum's 145 acres also include marked nature trails through the woods, so you can take a leisurely hike through the greenery.
 (On weekends, you’ll have to pay a minimal charge to park your car in their lot.
 There is also a fee for entering the museum building.)

 07 of 13

 Visit Grumman Memorial Park

-Grumman Memorial Park, located in Calverton, celebrates the many years that the Grumman Corporation (now the Northrop Grumman Corporation) had a Long Island presence.
-See actual planes like the F-14A Tomcat and the A-6E Intruder, all for free.
+Grumman Memorial Park, located in Calverton, celebrates the many years that the Grumman Corporation, now known as the Northrop Grumman Corporation, had a Long Island presence.
+You can see actual warplanes like the F-14A Tomcat and the A-6E Intruder, all for free.